Chart Color Schemes

 Employment performance in Forestville exceeds national averages across key labour market indicators

-Conversely, transport, postal & warehousing is under-represented, with only 2.7% of Forestville's workforce compared to Greater Sydney's 5.3%.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, Forestville's labour force decreased by 0.5% while employment declined by 1.2%, increasing the unemployment rate by 0.8 percentage points.
-Meanwhile, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
-State-level data from NSW to 25-Nov-25 shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Forestville's employment mix suggests local employment could grow by 7.2% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, transport, postal & warehousing is under-represented, with only 2.7% of Forestville's workforce compared to Greater Sydney's 5.3%.
+The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Forestville's labour force decreased by 0.5%, while employment declined by 1.2%, leading to an unemployment rate rise of 0.8 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Forestville's employment mix suggests local employment should increase by 7.2% over five years and 14.4% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localised population projections.

 Frequently Asked Questions - Employment